estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

 * (Recommended) understanding of the [basic Flow concepts](../../concepts/README.md#essential-concepts).

 * Access to the [**Flow web application**](http://dashboard.estuary.dev) through an Estuary account.
-If you don't have one, visit the web app to register for your free trial.
+If you don't have one, visit the web app to register for free.

 * A **Firestore database** that contains the data you'd like to move to Snowflake.
 You [create this as part of a Google Firebase project](https://cloud.google.com/firestore/docs/create-database-web-mobile-client-library).